Where your recycling goes

 Steel tins and aerosol cans are sent to a facility in South Wales where they are recycled into new steel products.
 Recycled steel can be found in a huge variety of products, including bicycle frames, pipes, train tracks, ship hulls, cars, bridges and paperclips as well as new household tins and cans.

 Paper waste, such as newspaper, magazines, envelopes and junk mail is taken to a paper mill in King’s Lynn.
 It is turned into new paper for use by the newsprint industry.

-Textile waste, such as clothes and shoes, is taken to Wilcox textiles recycler in the West Midlands.
+Textile waste, such as clothes and shoes, is taken to Wilcox textiles recycler in the Wolverhampton.
 The textiles are sorted and lower quality textiles are recycled into cleaning cloths and sound proofing felt for the automotive industry in the UK.
 Higher quality clothes are sent abroad to Africa, Asia and Eastern Europe for reuse.

 Cardboard and cartons

 Cardboard and cartons are taken to either DS Smith in Kent or Edwards Waste Paper in Essex and recycled into new cardboard packaging in 14 days.

 Recycling cardboard reduces the need to cut down trees.
 It also cuts most of the chemicals used in the treatment process and saves energy as it takes far less effort to recycle than it does to make cardboard from scratch.